signalwire/examples/Voice/AI Agent - NodeJS/README.md

 ## Testing with Ngrok

 SignalWire requires that your webhooks be publicly accessible for them to be used with our services.
 So, we recommend using [Ngrok](https://ngrok.com/download) to provide an HTTPS URL for testing.
 In your Ngrok CLI, run `ngrok http 3000`, where 3000 is the port we set in our Express server.
 It will return a secure URL you can copy for the next step.
+You will also add this URL to the `.env` file as the `HOST_APP` to build webhook URLs.

 ## Configure a Number to Accept Incoming Calls